mkotsovoulou/ods6001a/labs/lab2_2/README.md

     - Display the `sum`

-{% spoiler "Define the Function to accept a parameter" %}
+{% spoiler "Hint 1: Modify the Function to accept a parameter 'x'" %}

 ```
 def add(x):